Ross Browner

-Ross Dean Browner (March 22, 1954 – January 4, 2022) was an American professional football player who was a defensive end for ten seasons in the National Football League (NFL), mainly for the Cincinnati Bengals.
-Browner was named to the Bengals' 40th Anniversary Team in 2007.
+Ross Dean Browner (March 22, 1954 – January 4, 2022) was an American professional football defensive end who played for ten seasons in the National Football League (NFL), mainly for the Cincinnati Bengals.
+He played college football for the Notre Dame Fighting Irish and was selected by the Bengals in the first round (eighth overall) of the 1978 NFL draft.

 Early life

 Browner was born on March 22, 1954, in Warren, Ohio, where he also grew up.
 As a child he was primarily interested in swimming and diving, before concentrating on football.
 He attended Warren Western Reserve High School and during his senior year he was named first-team AAA (big school) all-state defensive end.

-College years
+College career

 Ross Browner was one of the most decorated defensive players in the history of college football.
 At the University of Notre Dame he was a four-year starter at defensive end in 1973 and 1975–77.
 He was a unanimous All-America his junior and senior seasons of 1976 and 1977.
-In 1976, he won the Outland trophy as the nation's best interior or defensive lineman also in 1976 United Press International named him Lineman of the Year.
+In 1976, he won the Outland trophy as the nation's best interior or defensive lineman; also in 1976, United Press International named him Lineman of the Year.
 He won the Lombardi Trophy as the nation's best lineman and the Maxwell Award as the nation's best player and again won the UPI Lineman of the Year Award, the only player ever to win it twice.
 In the decade of the 1970s, Browner was the only lineman who won the Maxwell.
 In 1977, he also placed fifth in voting for the Heisman Trophy.
 During his senior year in college, he was featured on the cover of Sports Illustrated with the subheading of "Notre Dame's Peerless Ross Browner."

 Notre Dame had a 39–7 record in his time that covered 11–0 in 1973, 8–3 in 1975, 9–3 in 1976, and 11–1 in 1977.
 Notre Dame won National Championships in 1973 and 1977.
 His career statistics record 340 tackles, a school record; ten deflected passes, two blocked kicks.
 He also scored a touchdown and two safeties.
 Browner was inducted into the College Football Hall of Fame in 1999.